 Localizing content

-Localizing your content for different regions and markets is more than simply translating text.
+Localizing content for different regions and markets is more than simply translating text.
 There are other factors to consider, including the correct use of cultural references, regional terms and so on.

 Considerations for localizing contentLink copied!

-There are a number of things to consider when implementing localization
+There are a number of things to consider when implementing localization:

-How many languages do you support?Link copied!
+How many languages do you support?

 If you are single team translating only a small number of languages, and you don’t have a requirement to publish different languages at different times then a field level approach may be the simplest option.

-Translation vs localizationLink copied!
+Translation vs localization

 If your requirements focus more on same-language localization than translation into different languages, content item localization offers the most flexibility.
 The content item level approach allows for structural differences between each language variant (within the constraints of the content type).

-Who does your translation?Link copied!
+Who does your translation?

 If you have in-market teams who translate content for their region a content item level localization approach often works best, as each language variant is a distinct item and no dependencies are created between teams or languages.

-When and where will your content be published?Link copied!
+When and where will your content be published?

 Managing content across multiple time zones can be complex and different language variants may need to be scheduled at different times in different regions.